Why We Stopped using OpenStreetMap and switched to Overture Maps

 Switching from OSM to Overture Maps

-The Problem with OpenStreetMap (OSM)
+The Problem with OpenStreetMap (edit: BigQuery Public dataset)

 If you’ve used OSM, you know how cumbersome it can be to load massive map files, only to end up with stale data.
 That was the turning point for us.
 We needed something faster and more reliable.